-GHG concerned: CH4 and N2O Policy type: regulatory and economic State: effective over 2015-2017 (currently completed) Considered in: With Measures (WM) Scenario livestock farms.
+GHG concerned: CH4 and N2O Policy type: regulatory and economic

+State: effective over 2015-2017 (currently completed) Considered in: With Measures (WM) Scenario

+Government Decision no. 455 of 21.06.2017 on allocation of funds from the National for Agriculture and Rural Development Fund122 livestock farms.
 In 2017, circa 153 requests for financial support for renovation and technological development of farms, amounting to 45.1 million MDL were submitted.
 About 12.3 million MDL were requested in 2017 to stimulate procurement of breeding animals and maintaining their genetic pool.